 Introduction

 Dredges are used to sample sediment in freshwater or marine environments.
 They may be used to collect macroinvertebrates for the purpose of calculating the Shannon-Weaver Diversity Index, for compliance with the biological integrity criterion (62-302.530(10), F.A.C.).
 (This rule reference is provided for information only and not needed for use of this SOP.)
-That criterion requires a comparison between a test and control site or data at a single site through time.
+The biological integrity criterion requires a comparison between a test and control site or data at a single site through time.
 Field samplers must ensure that conditions of depth, salinity (if marine), and other habitat parameters are as similar between dredge sampling sites as possible.

 Equipment and Supplies

-Ekman or Petite Ponar dredge
+Dredge sampler such as Ekman or Petite Ponar

-Box sieve (constructed of fiberglass-coated wood and U.S. 30 [approximately 600 µm] mesh screen), bucket sieve or dip net with U.S. 30 mesh sieve material
+Box sieve (constructed of fiberglass-coated wood and U.S. No.30 [approximately 600 µm] mesh screen), bucket sieve or dip net with U.S. No. 30 mesh sieve material

-White enamel or plastic pan
+White pan

 Plastic squeeze bulb